rackerlabs/technical-blog/content/blog/2020/2020-12-01-key-management-and-hsms-for-aws-workloads/index.md

 Managing the cryptography infrastructure required for a project or a company has traditionally been a challenging task, to put it mildly.
-It requires a highly-specialized and rare skillset and poses a substantial technological and legal risk in perhaps the most sensitive areas of your applications
+It requires a highly-specialized and rare skillset and poses a substantial technological and legal risk in perhaps the most sensitive areas of your applications.

 <!--more-->

-Therefore, it is a huge relief that with all the complexities that come with cloud migration, all public cloud providers are doing their best to simplif&mdash;or outright take over&mdash;your crypto infrastructure needs.
+Therefore, it is a huge relief that with all the complexities that come with cloud migration, all public cloud providers are doing their best to simplify&mdash;or outright take over&mdash;your crypto infrastructure needs.

 AWS&reg;, in particular, seems to recognize that there are different scenarios their